 12/7 – After three recounts, Georgia Secretary of State Brad Raffensperger certifies the 2020 election for Joe Biden.

-12/14 – As the Democratic electors gathered in the State Senate chambers to cast their ballots for Joe Biden, a group of Republican false electors were meeting in a second floor room to cast their votes for Donald Trump.
-The meeting was supposed to be secret, but once press spotted them, we were allowed inside.
-The false electors included Georgia GOP Chair David Shafer, GOP nominee for Lieutenant Governor Burt Jones and Coffee County GOP Chair (at the time) Cathy Latham.
+12/14 – As the Democratic electors gathered in the State Senate chambers to cast their ballots for Joe Biden, a group of Republican false electors were meeting in a second-floor room to cast their votes for Donald Trump.
+The meeting was supposed to be secret, but once the press spotted them, we were allowed inside.
+The false electors included Georgia GOP Chair David Shafer, GOP nominee for Lieutenant Governor Burt Jones, and Coffee County GOP Chair (at the time) Cathy Latham.
 At the time, Shafer said they needed to cast those false ballots to keep a Trump election lawsuit in Fulton County Superior Court alive.

-12/17 – State Sen. William Ligon, the Chair of the Georgia State Senate Subcommittee on Elections issues report citing massive voter fraud and calling for a Special Legislative Session to overturn the 2020 election.
+12/17 – State Sen. William Ligon, the Chair of the Georgia State Senate Subcommittee on Elections issues a report citing massive voter fraud and calling for a Special Legislative Session to overturn the 2020 election.

 12/23 – Trump calls Georgia Secretary of State investigator Frances Watson to pressure her to investigate Fulton County absentee ballots.